 Time is money.
 Kind of a cliché, yet true and important to have in mind.
-I’ve seen many companies losing time and money by dragging on attestations and approvals.
+I’ve seen many companies losing time and money by dragging on approvals.

 It’s not the contract creation or actual signing that wastes most time.
-It’s the time between creation and attestation!
+It’s the time between creation and approval!